PaoloLanaro/PointerBooth/README.md

 by [David Busnel](https://github.com/dbusnel) and [Paolo Lanaro](https://github.com/paololanaro)

 A [Photo booth](https://en.wikipedia.org/wiki/Photo_Booth) style application made in C++.
-It is capable of displaying multiple filters through a live camera feed and allows the user to choose through a set of these filters in different orders.
+It is capable of displaying multiple filters through a live camera feed, and allows the user to choose through a set of these filters in different orders.

 It contains compatibility of STBI image array formats to OpenCV matrix image formats.
-This allows effects like Pointillism (implemented in STBI) functionality to be implemented in OpenCV video.
+This allows effects like Pointillism functionality, implemented in STBI, to be implemented in OpenCV video.

 The user can save different combinations of filters through the JSON file serialization of filter containers.